Public-Address/docs/docs/source/passwordreset.rst

 **Creating a new password**

 If for any reason you needed to change your password, head to your Settings.
-You will just need to go into the *Settings* drop down menu and then *Profile*.
+Select the *Settings* drop down menu and then *Profile*.

 On the bottom right corner next to notifications, you will see the **Reset Password** section where you will be able to input your current password and create a new one.